open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Changes:

- - API - Renamed easyrtc.usernamePattern to easyrtc.usernameRegExp to align with server option name.
+ - JS Client - Renamed easyrtc.usernamePattern to easyrtc.usernameRegExp to align with server option name.
 Set the default value to align with default server option value.
  - Server - Cleanup of logging and error handling
  - Server - connectionObj.roomJoin() will no longer create a room if a room doesn't already exist.
 This logic is handled by the roomJoin event.
  - Demos - General cleanup including variable renaming (Why shoeldn't "signaling" have two L's?)